-Information Services, Sheffield
+Information School, Sheffield

 Currently Co-Director of EDI for Social Sciences.
 Nominated member of National Diversity Committee and Ethics Review Panel (professional body), and recently part of steering group for national workforce mapping project, focusing on gender and ethnic diversity.
 I teach equality, diversity and social justice to Masters students.
 My research focuses on social justice in relation to reading and libraries.